dremio/iceberg-auth-manager/README.md

   under the License.
 -->

-# Dremio AuthManager
+# Dremio AuthManager for Apache Iceberg

 This project contains an implementation of Apache Iceberg's `AuthManager` API for OAuth2.

-It is a free-to-use, general-purpose implementation that is compatible with any Apache Iceberg REST catalog.
+It is a general-purpose implementation that is compatible with any Apache Iceberg REST catalog.
 It aims at providing a more flexible and extensible OAuth2 manager than the one bundled with Iceberg REST, while strictly adhering to the OAuth2 standards.